Controversial Palestinian rappers banned from performing in Berlin | DW | 25.09.2019

 'Hate preachers'

-Former Green party lawmaker Volker Beck sharply criticized the planned performance, saying that "terrorism should not be glorified in front of the Brandenburg Gate."
+Former Greens MP Volker Beck sharply criticized the planned performance, saying that "terrorism should not be glorified in front of the Brandenburg Gate."

 The police have stated at the request of the Tagesspiegel that an application for a rally whose motto was the "Palestine question" was approved, and that around 400 participants would take part at the Brandenburg Gate location.
 The venue has caused further controversy due to its close proximity to Berlin's Holocaust Memorial.